bratislava/po-meste-native/README.md

 This will guide you how to open it locally on iOs simulator (if available) or Android emulator (also if available).
 Running in web browser is possible but discouraged (react-native-mapview is still experimental in browser).

-If you want to develop on your device, from [Expo Go](https://expo.io/client) application (downlaoaded from Play store). ping Martin Pinter to get it.
+If you want to develop on your device, you can use [Expo Go](https://expo.io/client) application.

 To get Env keys: